bovetliu/computer-network-phw3-602/readme.md

 programming can use this websocket to quickly find the corresponding LRU_node, and do relevant file operation(writing)

-The similar things apply to clifd_map, (client file descriptor map), when LRU_node is ready to send back to client. the cient socket will be added to "read_fds" set, then programming can quickly find corresponding LRU_node, when client socket is ready to be written.
+The similar things apply to clifd_map, (client file descriptor map), when LRU_node is ready to send back to client. the cient socket will be added to "write_fds" set, then programming can quickly find corresponding LRU_node, when client socket is ready to be written.